LSEG-API-Samples/Article.EMA.Java.ChainExpander/README.md

       . type of chain that updates very frequently.
 Tiles follow the same naming . convention than classical chains, except for the name of their first chain . record that doesn't start by "0#".
-This example leverages the . onElementAdded, onElementChanged and onElementsRemoved functional
+This example leverages the .
+ElementAddedFunction, ElementChangedFunction and ElementRemovedFunction
-      . interfaces to display chain changes.
-For this step, EMA events are . displayed for 2 minutes.
-In order to help you visualizing the changes that . happened to the chain, the complete list of chain elements is displayed . when the chain is complete and just before it is closed, after the 2 . minutes wait.
-If this step is executed when the NYSE is opened, you should . observe changes in the chain.
+      . functional interfaces to display chain changes.
+For this step, EMA events . are displayed for 2 minutes.
+In order to help you visualizing the changes . that happened to the chain, the complete list of chain elements is . displayed when the chain is complete and just before it is closed, after . the 2 minutes wait.
+If this step is executed when the NYSE is opened, you . should observe changes in the chain.

         <<< Press <Enter> to continue...